Interested in applying to our MS or PhD programs? View presentations from this year's info sessions.

 The Scripps PhD program is organized into three separate academic programs: the Climate-Ocean-Atmosphere Program; Geosciences of the Earth, Oceans, and Planets; and the Ocean Biosciences Program.
-Each of these programs is responsible for all graduate educational activities in its area, including teaching, advising, and examining.
+Each program is responsible for all graduate educational activities in its area, including teaching, advising, and examining.
 Prospective PhD students will apply directly to one or more of the academic programs.

 A graduate student's work normally will be concentrated in one of several curricular groups under one of the academic programs: